jayo-exe/JayoOBSPlugin/README.md

-# Jayo's Crowd Control Plugin for VNyan
+# Jayo's OBS Plugin for VNyan

 A VNyan Plugin that allows you to connect to OBS over the OBS WEbsocket API and use VNyan Parameters to control OBS through your VNyan node graphs.
 Change scenes, enable/disable Sources and Filters, mute and unmute Audio inputs, and more!